asartori86/advanced_programming-2018-19/lectures/c++/06_copy_move_semantics/readme.md

 [link to file](./03_default.cc)

-Shows the usage of *in-class* initialization and its relationship with the constructors.
+Shows the usage of *in-class* initialization and aggregate initialization and their relationships with the constructors.

 PPP: chap 9.7.3